jbossorg/jira-jenkins-gadget/README.md

 Changelog
 -------------

+1.4 - 2013-03-15
+* ORG-1624 - gadget is capable to show "last build" detail informations (date, duration, changelog).
+  Separate REST call is necessary to obtain the details, so this feature is optional, you have to enable it in gadget configuration.

 1.3 - 2013-01-09
 * #1 bugfix - patched problem with job names containing characters with special meaning in URLs